skyzh/BlueMarine/README.md

 This is part of the BlueSense project, for collecting data on Raspberry Pi.

-We're building the next generation of BlueSense.
+Built for BlueSense-NG.
 For previous versions, refer to legacy branch.